5 national parks in South Australia that are rich in Aboriginal cultural heritage

 SA’s parks are an amazing place to connect with Aboriginal culture.
 Visit these to learn more for NAIDOC week.

-South Australia’s First Peoples have ancient, strong and continuing connections and relationships with land and water, including many of the state’s national parks, which we can all celebrate.
+South Australia’s First Peoples have ancient, strong and continuing connections and relationships with land and water, including many of the state’s national parks.

-Here are five national parks to visit to whet your appetite to learn more about the local Aboriginal groups and their culture and heritage:
+Here are 5 national parks to visit to learn more about local Aboriginal groups and their culture and heritage:

 1. Ngaut Ngaut Conservation Park

 Its towering ochre cliffs offer sweeping views over the river, and it’s home to a gallery of beautiful rock art engraved into the limestone walls of the rock shelter.

 The park is on the traditional lands of the Nganguraku and Ngaiwang peoples, and the best way to experience it is with an expert guide from the Mannum Aboriginal Community Association.

 Ikara-Flinders Ranges is undoubtedly an SA tourist icon, drawing people from all over the world with an interest in culture, wildlife, bushwalking, four-wheel driving, geology and fossils.